 Separate vitamin B12 and folic acid supplements are available.
 However, many natural health practitioners recommend taking a single vitamin B complex supplement, which contains the correct levels of all the B vitamins (including folic acid).

-A tree native to parts of Asia – including Japan, Korea and China – ginkgo biloba is now grown in many other parts of the word, and is recommended for several health disorders.
+A tree native to parts of Asia – including Japan, Korea and China – ginkgo biloba is now grown in many other parts of the word and is recommended for several health disorders.
 Some natural health experts consider ginkgo supplements to aid reduction of inflammation in the ear.
-Ongoing research is considering the active compounds in ginkgo biloba in relation to the symptoms of age-related hearing loss (iv), while other studies have looked at this herb as a treatment for sudden hearing loss (v).
+Meanwhile, researchers writing in the Indian Journal of Otolaryngology and Head and Neck Surgery suggest gingko extract may improve hearing in some people with sensorineural hearing loss, as well as offer significant improvements in tinnitus symptoms (xi).
+Other studies have looked at this herb as a treatment for sudden hearing loss (xii), with one suggesting ginkgo extract may be as effective as a prescription drug (xiii).
 Some believe that circulation may be responsible in some cases of sudden hearing loss, and ginkgo has been shown to help with the circulatory system.